FedER: Federated Learning through Experience Replay and Privacy-Preserving Data Synthesis: Introduction

-Our approach is tested on two tasks, each simulating both \emph{i.i.d.} and \emph{non-i.i.d.} scenarios: 1) classification of tuberculosis with X-ray data, using Montgomery County X-ray and Shenzhen Hospital X-ray sets~\cite{candemir2013lung,jaeger2014two,jaeger2013automatic}, and 2) melanoma classification using skin images of the ISIC 2019 dataset~\cite{combalia2019bcn20000,tschandl2018ham10000,codella2018skin}.
-Results show how our approach is able to reach performance similar to using all real data together in a single node.
+FedER is tested on two tasks, simulating a \emph{non-i.i.d.} medical scenario: 1) classification of tuberculosis from X-ray data, using Montgomery County and Shenzhen Hospital datasets~\cite{candemir2013lung,jaeger2014two,jaeger2013automatic}, and 2) melanoma classification using skin images of the ISIC 2019 dataset~\cite{combalia2019bcn20000,tschandl2018ham10000,codella2018skin}.
+The experimental setting is specifically designed to emulate a realistic medical \emph{non-i.i.d.} scenario, where each node in the federation uses its own dataset.
+This is in stark contrast with common procedures where non-\emph{i.i.d.} distributions are simulated by splitting a single source dataset.
+Results show how our approach is able to reach performance similar to using centralized training on all real data together in a single node, while outperforming current state-of-the-art methods, such as FedAvg~\cite{mcmahan2017communication}, FedProx~\cite{li2020federated} and FedBN~\cite{li2021fedbn}.
 Privacy-preserving capabilities are measured quantitatively by evaluating LPIPS distance~\cite{zhang2018unreasonable} between real images and samples generated, respectively, through latent space optimization on a standard GAN and by the proposed approach.
 Qualitatively, we also show several examples of generated images with corresponding closest match in the real dataset, demonstrating significant differences that prevent tracing back to the original real distribution.

-In summary, the overall contributions of the proposed work are the following: \begin{itemize} \item We propose, for the first time, a decentralized distributed learning strategy designed for medical imaging data, which performs at least on par with centralized learning approaches and yields performance similar to standard (non-federated) training settings in low-data availability scenarios; \item The distributed learning strategy is model and dataset-agnostic; \item We also propose a privacy-preserving mechanism that supports synthetic data sharing through a GAN-based technique designed to minimize patient information leak; \item We demonstrate that distributing the learning at the data level is an effective, secure and scalable solution to create models able to generalize across multiple datasets while keeping local data private. \end{itemize}